Pyaar Ka Punchnama: Critical reception

 Shaikh Ayaz of Rediff gave the movie 2 stars on a scale of 5, concluding that "Pyaar Ka Punchnama is halfway funny but soon descends into a running commentary on why relationships with women are impossible and eventually wends its way to a very implausible end.
 It could have definitely done with some editing.
 If it were crisper, with more thought put into its script, situations, and dialogue, Pyaar Ka Punchnama would have made the cut."

 Mayank Shekhar of Hindustan Times gave 2 stars out of 5, saying that "The movie acquires rhythms of a TV show, like so many do.
 We're already in the fifth season by the end of it.
 Though if this were a TV show, it'd be closest to an authentic Indian version of Friends, or How I Met Your Mother."

 Rajeev Masand of CNN-IBN gave 1.5 stars in a scale of 5, commenting that "Disguised as a light-hearted comedy, Pyaar Ka Punchnama is such a film that you can't help but wonder if it was made by someone who's had his heart brutally stamped on by a woman."

-Sonia Chopra of Sify gave 1.5 stars in a scale of 5, noting that "The film claims that men are victims."
+Sonia Chopra of Sify gave 1.5 stars on a scale of 5, noting that "The film claims that men are victims."

-Komal Nahta of Koimoi gave 1 star out of 5, concluding that "On the whole, Pyaar Ka Punchnama may be a moderate-budgeted film but its box-office prospects would be limited to a few cinemas in the cities because it is radically different from what the average cinemagoer is used to watching."

-Box office

-Pyaar Ka Punchnama was steady in several centres in second week.